 8. What can PVM do for me at this time?

 PVM is an expedited service.
 We are not a regular process service and have never been a service for regular processing.
-We do have to wait for them to reach Phase 3 before we can help clients.
-If you would like you can send us an email and we will be happy to notify you once the Department of State has reopened and we are able to do passports again.
+We do have to wait for them to reach Phase 3 before we can help clients with a service faster than 4-6 weeks.
+At the present time we can assist with any passport renewals that would like to take advantage of the 4-6 week timeframe.
+If you would like you can send us an email and we will be happy to notify you once the Department of State has reopened.
 Our email is email@example.com

 9. I want to travel but I need to get my visa before my trip.
 Can you assist with getting visas at this time?